How “Big Guy/Little Guy” Collaboration Can Help MLB Go Yard Again

 Meeting Unmet Needs

-According to a study from McKinsey & Co., larger firms that have not invested enough in innovation face dire consequences, particularly those that have fallen behind because they lacked the capabilities to meet growing customer expectations.
+According to a study from McKinsey & Co., larger firms that have not invested enough in innovation face dire consequences.
+This is particularly true for those that have fallen behind because they lacked the capabilities to meet growing customer expectations.
 The pressure to innovate and move up the value chain is palpable.
-To succeed in this new reality, businesses will need to broaden their outreach, MLB included, to small businesses that can provide the innovation and technologies they desperately need.
+To succeed in this new reality, businesses will need to broaden their outreach.
+This includes MLB reaching out to small businesses that can provide the innovation and technologies they desperately need.

-Though seemingly counter intuitive, one of the keys to leaders being on the right side of the value/innovation equation is being able to deliver new capabilities and integrated experiences beyond core offerings that create enhanced customer/fan bonding experiences.
+Though seemingly counterintuitive, one of the keys to leaders being on the right side of the value/innovation equation is being able to deliver new capabilities and integrated experiences.
+These go beyond core offerings and create enhanced customer/fan bonding and collaboration experiences.

-For example, the next generation identifies strongly with startups, increasingly looking to start businesses and invest in this red-hot sector but face stiff access barriers when trying to get funded/in deals.
+For example, the next generation identifies strongly with startups, increasingly looking to start businesses and invest in this red-hot sector.
+However, they face stiff access barriers when trying to get funded or in deals.
 Herein lies the rub.
 They want to take control of their financial futures but don’t know where or how to begin.
-Most lack the access and connections to do so, feeling excluded and aggrieved by the ones that do, making it ripe to blow up a broken system by super charging participation and engagement.
+Most lack the access and connections to do so.
+As a result, they feel excluded and aggrieved by those who do, making it ripe to blow up a broken system by supercharging participation and engagement.

 Getting There Starts Here

 For more than 150 years, through war, economic downturns, and major financial and social movements, baseball has been a unifier and leader for all Americans.
-The feeling of “team”, as everyone sits in matching custom baseball jerseys is great for bringing people together.
-Baseball broke the color barrier in professional sports and now MLB has an historic opportunity to remove more barriers and go yard again — opening the floodgates to the next generation by bringing access and engagement to more players, fans, and next acts than ever before.
+The feeling of “team”, as everyone sits in matching custom baseball jerseys, is great for bringing people together in collaboration.
+Baseball broke the color barrier in professional sports.
+Now, MLB has a historic opportunity to remove more barriers and go yard again.
+It involves opening the floodgates to the next generation by bringing access and engagement to more players, fans, and future acts than ever before.

 MLB has the rare opportunity to wipe the slate clean and fundamentally change the narrative.
-From how they’re perceived and promoted, to how solutions are provided, and problems solved and monetized.
-In short, there is a clear exciting path forward for MLB to help the next generation become the innovators, rainmakers, and leaders they aspire to be.
+This ranges from how they’re perceived and promoted to how solutions are provided, and problems solved and monetized.
+In short, there is a clear, exciting path forward for MLB.
+They can help the next generation become the innovators, rainmakers, and leaders they aspire to be.

-For MLB, providing more engagement and inclusion to the next generation – of fans and players – will have profound implications for competitive differentiation and alignment.
+For MLB, providing more engagement, collaboration, and inclusion to the next generation of fans and players will have profound implications for competitive differentiation and alignment.
 The next generation wants access and a level playing field.
 If you’re the one who can provide it, you’ll be the biggest winner of all.

-Bottom line, there is an immense opportunity to monetize and elevate MLB/next generation engagement, making MLB the problem solver, business magnet, and value creator that others wish they could be.
+Bottom line, there is an immense opportunity to monetize and elevate MLB/next-generation engagement.
+This will make MLB the problem solver, business magnet, and value creator that others wish they could be.

 Subscribe